Distributed Computing for Emerging Smart Networks Workshop

 Hela Mahersia, University of Carthage, Tunisia

-Amel Makhlouf, University of Sfax, Tunisia
+Amel Meddeb Makhlouf, University of Sfax, Tunisia

 Hend Marouane, University of Sfax, Tunisia